Strength-Endurance for Load Carriage

 Increased injury risk

 Studies in military populations show that both strength and endurance contribute to load carriage performance and injury reduction.
+For athletes evaluating which military fitness program fits their load carriage preparation goals and timeline, the military fitness program buying guide walks through exactly how to choose the right option.

 The Physical Demands of Load Carriage